nerdfiles/hypermedia-orientation/index.md

                         e.g., https://example.com/api/cars/68a3641a066b1f2d4d2a3328d5b5594020b14ed06096f5b3474ed7893091043a:DriveAction
 ```

-For ODRL validation logic use CASL with Seneca, etc. For the GUID, has the
+For ODRL, Linked Data Proofs[ld-proof] validation logic use CASL with Seneca,
-object that is being posted or use REST extended with a queue mechanism for
+etc. For the GUID, has the object that is being posted or use REST extended
-de-duping and use the sequence ID as the input for the hash, place in a DHT
+with a queue mechanism for de-duping and use the sequence ID as the input for
-for processing by the peer network depending on the type of resource that it
+the hash, place in a DHT for processing by the peer network depending on the type of resource that it
 presupposes: mining, agriculture, manufacturing and construction resources will
 require a certain number of nodes to generating a sufficient number of
 confirmations to determine its ontological integrity in order to counter